History of the Ranch

 The facility is designed to accommodate year-round activities and programs.

-Our arenas are also available for rent for activities and events.
+Our arenas are available for rent for activities and events.

 Our staff and volunteers are not the true miracle workers - the horses are.
 Seeing a large animal stand calmly while a small child is brushing them is amazing.
 Horses don’t care what you look like or what your problems are.
 They do, however, react to a child's behavior and as a result the kids will open up to the horse.
 These horses bring the real change in the children.

 Do you have a favorite horse?
-Check out the stories of all our horses and consider sponsoring a horse or contributing towards their special care.
-By sponsoring a horse for a month, you will help with the cost of the horse's hay and farrier expenses.
+Check out their stories and consider sponsoring a horse or contributing towards their special care.
+By sponsoring, you will help with providing hay, farrier, and other necessary expenses.

 I can help with: